-A total of 7 million tonnes of material will be excavated during the construction of Crossrail, 98% of all excavated material will be re-used.
+A total of 7 million tonnes of material has been excavated during the construction of Crossrail project, whereby 99% of all excavated material was re-used.

 In a landmark partnership with the Royal Society for the Protection of Birds (RSPB), 3 million tonnes of material excavated from deep below the capital were used to create a flagship wetland nature reserve twice the size the City of London at Wallasea Island in Essex.